How to Decorate a Lazy Susan from the Dollar Spot

 fabric covered lamp vignette

-You may have noticed that I didn’t paint the Lazy Susan.
-I thought I would leave the wood natural.
+You may have noticed that I didn’t paint the edge of the Lazy Susan.
+I liked the natural look of the wood.

 At some point, I may use the decorated Lazy Susan in a different place for a different purpose.